Impact and Outreach

 Social Media in Strategic Communication for an NGO

 The enthusiasm of "Dyrenes Beskyttelse" was great, when 70 students in the course "Social Media in Strategic Communication" pitched their ideas and solutions within branding, crisis management and campaigns for the NGO.
 It was a huge benefit for the students to work with the real-world hallenges of the organisation, that provided feedback for each presented solution.
 The NGO, on the other hand, got inspiration to work with from the perspective of a young target group.

 Based on a research project on how journalist interns are socialised into the professional culture in the newsroom and how to create more efficient and effective internship periods, researchers from CIRCD facilitate workshops with experienced practitioners from Danish media organisations.

 Every year, our communication students conduct internship periods at a variety of Danish organisations.
 Here they work with a range of different communication issues in a professional practice – in small and large organisations and in both the private and the public sector.
 Thereby the students become able to link theory and practice.
 Read more about internship periods (In Danish).

 Students from the course ‘Fact Writing and Speaking’ were asked to help a regional Danish newspaper, Helsingør Dagblad, to raise their share of young readers.
 Campaigns including the local turist attractions, local theatres and sports facilities, Instagram, Facebook, direct mail and a range of other things were designed, and the editor-in-chief went home with many new ideas and input (2015).

 You lost me at hello

 Conference at UCPH arranged by students at the International Business Communication Course - in collaboration with Mærsk Line, For bundet Kommunikation og Sprog, UCPH and CIRCD.
 The conference theme is virtual interaction and video mediated interaction at the workplace.
-Streaming of the conference is available here
+See conference stream.

 Mærsk Line IT